HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     </footer>
 ```

-The above example performs the test on the `$global.locale` data item (specified by the `on` attribute), and the operation is restricted to the target document location where `#the-footer` (specified by the `in` attribute) is located.
-In the element defined by the `test` tag, use the `match` tag to define several sub-elements, which are used to define the matching conditions `AS 'zh_CN'`, `AS 'zh_TW'` and `LIKE '*'` respectively action.
+The above example performs the test on `$global.locale` data item (specified by the `on` attribute).
+And the operation is restricted to the target document location where `#the-footer` (specified by `in` attribute) is located.
+In the element defined by the `test` tag, use `match` tag to define several sub-elements, which are used to define the matching conditions `AS 'zh_CN'`, `AS 'zh_TW'` and `LIKE '*'` respectively action.

-After the interpreter selects a matching `match` sub-element, if the `match` sub-element defines the `exclusively` adverb attribute, it will no longer check the branches defined by other `match` sub-elements.
+After the interpreter selects a matching `match` sub-element, if the `match` sub-element defines `exclusively` adverb attribute, it will no longer check the branches defined by other `match` sub-elements.
 Also, except for the `catch` sub-element, other non-`match` sub-elements (including outer elements) within the `test` element will be ignored.

 As far as the above sample code is concerned, assuming that the `locale` of the data referred to by `$global` is defined as `zh_CN`, the resulting HTML fragment is as follows: